stephenjacobhussaini-sudo/stephenjacobhussaini-sudo/README.md

 I am a Project Controls & Construction Data Analyst with a strong foundation in structural assets and project delivery workflows.
 I hold a Bachelor's degree in Civil Engineering and a Master's degree in Engineering Project Management.

 I specialize in transforming complex, fragmented construction data—schedules, risk registers, and commercial claims—into real-time, executive-level interactive intelligence.
-By bridging the gap between heavy infrastructure frameworks and modern data analytics tools, I build data architectures that actively protect project margins, track critical paths, and prevent contract disputes.
+By bridging the gap between heavy infrastructure frameworks and modern data analytics tools, I build data architectures that actively protect project margins, track critical paths and prevent contract disputes.

 ---